The Simplification of Spinor Connection and Classical Approximation: The classical approximation of Dirac equation

-In order to understand the physical meaning of the connection of the spinor $\Up_\mu$ and $\Om_\mu$, we should use the Local Gaussian coordinate system(GCS) with metric $\diag(1,-\bar g_{jk})$, because only in this coordinate system we can define the simultaneity and then establish the Hamiltonian formalism.
-In GCS, we have Then by (\ref{2.5}) and (\ref{2.11}), we get
+In this section, we derive the classical mechanics of a spinor moving in gravity, and disclose the physical meaning of connection $\Up_\mu$ and $\Om_\mu$.
+We introduce the local Gaussian normal coordinate system(GCS) with metric $\diag(1,-\bar g_{jk})$, because only in such coordinate system we can define simultaneity and then clearly establish the Hamiltonian formalism and calculate the N\"other charges.
+In GCS, we have Then by (\ref{2.5}) we get

 In GCS, to lift and lower the index of a vector means $\Up^0=\Up_0, \Up^k=-\bar g^{kl}\Up_l$.